What is Liberal Arts and what makes Liberal Arts at Warwick different?

 If you choose a Disciplinary Interest, you will take modules in that subject in your second and final years and will develop specialist knowledge which you can use to address the problems and issues explored in our Liberal Arts core modules or on other Big Questions that are of particular concern to you.

-For example, if you choose the Disciplinary Interest of Philosophy, you will be able to bring the knowledge of philosophical thought and theory and your skills of philosophical thinking gained in your Philosophy modules to a consideration of the problem of Consumption that is studied in your second year Liberal Arts core module.
+For example, if you choose the Disciplinary Interest: Philosophy pathway, you will be able to bring the knowledge of philosophical thought and theory and your skills of philosophical thinking gained in your Philosophy modules to a consideration of the problem of Consumption that is studied in your second year Liberal Arts core module.
 In choosing your own Disciplinary Interest, you are able to tailor the course to suit your own intellectual leanings and fascinations.

 Towards the end of your first year (usually at the end of Term 2), you will be asked to declare a Disciplinary Interest.
 Please note that you may be required to demonstrate competence in a particular subject – or a related subject - in order to be able to follow some disciplinary pathways.
 Our tutors will be on hand to guide you and help you make your choice.